Referencing and Linking to WAI Guidelines and Technical Documents

 - WAI-ARIA Overview for Accessible Rich Internet Applications http://www.w3.org/WAI/intro/aria

 WAI's technical specifications (WCAG, WAI-ARIA, and the others listed above) use a "shortname" in the URI (the Web address); for example, "WCAG" and "ATAG" are shortnames.
 Specific versions are indicated with a number in the URL.
 Without a number, you get the latest version.

 To link to the latest completed version, do not include a number.
 For example:

 - Accessible Rich Internet Applications (WAI-ARIA) http://www.w3.org/TR/wai-aria/

 - Links: The content at these links will change when new versions are published.
-New versions will usually change the fragments (also called targets and anchors, e.g., "#focus-area").
+New versions will often change the internal links (called fragments, targets, or anchors, e.g., "#focus-area").

 We recommend that you reference the latest version without a number as explained above, unless there is a reason to reference a specific version.
-To link to a specific version of a technical specification, include the version number, for example:
+To link to a specific version, include the version number, for example: